egberts/egberts.github.io-src/content/articles/debian-blown-away.md

 It is currently in Debian GNU Boot Prompt, ncurse-style of menu options.

-Since I've lost the kernel narrative (read as, MY custom but secured variants of Debian linux kernel), whole system is contaiminated all because of a reboot, an unwanted reboot.
+Since I've lost the kernel narrative (read as, MY custom but secured variants of Debian linux kernel), whole system is contaminated all because of a reboot, an unwanted reboot.